Fire Safety Level 2

 Fire Safety Level 2 (Intermediate) Course

-The Fire Safety Level 2 Intermediate Course builds on foundational fire safety knowledge to equip individuals with advanced skills in fire prevention, risk assessment, and emergency response planning.
+Course Overview The Fire Safety Level 2 Intermediate Course builds on foundational fire safety knowledge to equip individuals with advanced skills in fire prevention, risk assessment, and emergency response planning.
 This course is ideal for supervisors, managers, safety representatives, and anyone responsible for ensuring fire safety in workplaces or public environments.
 Participants will learn how to implement fire safety policies, conduct thorough fire risk assessments, and lead teams during fire emergencies effectively.
+Benefits

 • Advanced Knowledge: Develop a deeper understanding of fire safety management principles.